codevideo/codevideo-virtual-mouse/README.md

 console.log(currentLocation);  // "file-explorer"
 ```

-## Available Methods

-### `applyAction(action: IAction): void`

-Apply a single action to the code.

-### `applyActions(actions: Array<IAction>): void`

-Apply a series of actions to the virtual mouse.

-### `getActionsApplied(): Array<IAction>`

-Get the actions applied to the virtual mouse.

-### `getCurrentSpeechCaption(): string`

-Get the current speech caption of the virtual mouse.
-Returns an empty string if no speech caption is set.

 ## Why?

 Why do we need a seemingly useless class?
-This library, along with [`codevideo-virtual-code-block`](https://github.com/codevideo/codevideo-virtual-code-block) create the backbone of [`codevideo-virtual-code-editor`](https://github.com/codevideo/codevideo-virtual-code-editor) which are used to validate steps across the CodeVideo ecosystem.
+This library, along with many others create an entire event sourcing framework for the IDE.
 This is a small part of a larger project to create a declarative way to build, edit, and generate step by step educational video software courses.

 See more at [codevideo.io](https://codevideo.io)